rmenn/blog/content/post/how-bootkube-works.md

 **What is bootkube?**

-bootkube is a project in the kubernetes incubator, primarly developed by coreos, which allows you to self host the control-plane of kubernetes.
+[bootkube][3] is a project in the kubernetes incubator, which allows you to self host the control-plane of kubernetes.
 Simple, isnt it?

 **What is self hosting?**